tjmcodes/Project-4-Backend/README.md

 <div id='projectoverview'></div>

 ### The Overview
-This fourth and last project at GA involved building a full stack web application as a pari in just over two weeks (part-time schedule).
+This fourth and last project at GA involved building a full stack web application in just over two weeks (pair programming, part-time schedule).
 It utilises python and flask as a backend and JavaScript, React and TailwindCSS on the frontend.
 The application was based on two user models being able to interact with each other; a directory of artists and venues.
 It is reliant on users signing up with their details, and to make the experience engaging the application features a sign up form that is similar to typeform multi page sign up form.

 <br/>